Two and Four Legged Friends

 There aren’t many places that have groomed cross-country ski trails, not to mention ones that are free, extremely well cared for, dog friendly, and best of all, only a short drive from the center of town.
-The Tupper Lake Groomed Cross-Country Ski Center offers a network of trails with all of those features and more.
+The James C Frenette Sr Recreational Trails offer a network of trails with all of those features and more.
 The trails are set on the golf course’s upper nine fairways and extend into the wilderness beyond the course, all offering their own unique setting and views.

 This little slice of natural heaven is just what John Gillis, one of the Center’s volunteer caretakers, aptly noted: “It’s a little part of the picture of what Tupper Lake is.”
 He was referring to the work of community members, who came up with an idea, pulled together the resources needed, made it happen, and have stuck with it to make it even better, all in the name of pitching in to offer more outdoor opportunities in Tupper Lake.

 Over the past years since the trails have taken shape I’ve skied on them a lot, and regardless of the conditions — bluebird skies or bitter cold or pitch black by headlamp — I’ve always pulled out of the parking lot happy.
 There’s such a mixture of terrain that depending on what you’re up for, whether it’s a 20-minute cruise just to get fresh air or a couple hours spent surrounded by trees and not much else, you can get all of that, and everything in between, on these trails.